-Developed an alternative SPI NAND sequence that does not require issuing an explicit RESET (FFh) command upon power-up.
-This is default device initialization setting.
-When device V{CC} has reached the write inhibit voltage, the device automatically kicks off the initialization.
-At default setting, first page data would be automatically loaded into cache register.
-During the initialization, GET FEATURE command could be issued to poll the status register (OIP) before the first access; Or, the first access can occur 1.25ms after V{CC} reaches $V{CC,min}$.
+This device supports default device initialization that does not require RESET (FFh) command.
+When device V{CC} has reached the write inhibit voltage, the device automatically starts the initialization.
+At default setting, first page data is automatically loaded into cache register.
+During the initialization, GET FEATURE command can be issued to poll the status register (OIP) before the first access; Or, the first access can occur 2ms after V{CC} reaches $V{CC,min}$.